 Thankfulness is not limited to life's pleasantries.
 It is a choice you can make even when facing what you perceive as dark situations.
 Feeling and expressing gratitude at these times opens your heart to receive a blessing when you thought no blessing could be found.
 It brings you into a state of acceptance and trust and allows you to see possibilities instead of only closed doors.

-Expressing gratitude as a way of life doesn't mean you have to feel happy about everything.
+Gratitude as a practice and a way of life doesn't mean you have to feel happy about everything.
 It doesn't mean you wish nothing was different or do nothing to improve circumstances for yourself and others.
 It certainly doesn't mean you close your eyes to suffering and harmful situations or purposely create them.

 Being thankful does mean you accept yourself and where you are in the moment.
 It means you open yourself to the present experiences of life even when they are painful or difficult.